Complete Guide to TCS when sending money abroad from India

 How to Pay TCS for Foreign Remittances

-The service provider you use to transfer money abroad records all foreign remittances you make during the year.
-As soon as the amount exceeds INR 7,00,000 in a financial year, they must collect TCS at the applicable rate by debiting your account when you transfer.
+Your service provider records all foreign remittances made during the financial year.
+Once your total remittance exceeds INR 10,00,000, TCS is collected at the applicable rate by debiting your account at the time of transfer.

 How to check for TCS deducted